WestyCodes/guiderTechTest/README.md

 ## Experience

 This was made in less than 3 hours - and its my first time making a Typescript app, first time with Material UI, and first time touching Redux.
 So I am pretty impressed with what I managed to cobble together!

+## DEMO

+A quick link to a deployment of the website after 2hours49mins of Dev work: [Random Astronomy Picture](https://guider-tech-test-ueq6orcuu-westycodes.vercel.app/)